tdelora/audioGPIOTrigger/README.md

 to allow for the contents of the audio directory to be updated and utilized without restarting this script.

-## Applications
-### Playing a recording on a telephone when handset is taken off the cradle.
+## Application: Playing a recording on a telephone when handset is taken off the cradle.

 ![IMG_0690-3](https://github.com/user-attachments/assets/3579e806-ddcf-4b97-9c77-d0c4b0fc9580)